-This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly full-proof method to bump off his wife.
+This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly fool-proof method to bump off his wife.
 As such we know the identity of the villain right from the start, though there is plenty of mystery here as well as suspense as we see the narrative unravel (in both senses).
 Perversely of course we always maintain a little bit of respect for such characters, secretly rooting for them no matter how callous and brutal because we admire the ingenuity of their plan and hate to see it go awry after watching all their efforts to make it succeed.
 Seen today what the film most resembles of course is an episode of Columbo.
-Like that classic TV show, we open with a wordless 5-minute pre-credit sequence in which we Paul Decker (German film star Peter Van Eyck) makes detailed preparations inside the sitting room of his wife’s villa.
+Like that classic TV show, we open with a wordless 5-minute pre-credit sequence in which Paul Decker (German film star Peter Van Eyck) makes detailed preparations inside the sitting room of his wife’s villa.
 Sealing its doors and windows, he is in fact in the final stages of perpetrating an elaborate locked room murder.
-Right from the star we know that the methodical Decker is ruthless, cruel and coldly calculating – which he proves again and again as in the course of this film attempts to get away with the perfect murder – not just once but three times!
+Right from the start we know that the methodical Decker is ruthless, cruel and coldly calculating – which he proves again and again as in the course of this film attempts to get away with the perfect murder – not just once but three times!

 This review is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.

 The film titles begin over the film’s peculiar snorkel signature image as we see Decker use the eponymous SCUBA gear to remain in a locked and sealed room after he turns on the gas which will then asphyxiate his wife, who appears to be snoozing on the sofa.
 The next morning, before the servants arrive, he hides in a cubby hole under the floor boards only to emerge once the staff and police, who have had to break through the locked door, have left the premises.
 When the body is found it looks like suicide by gas but her daughter Candy (short for Candace) is unconvinced, especially as her mother didn’t leave a suicide note to explain her motive.
 In fact she is certain that Decker somehow did the deed since she is also sure that she saw him murder her father years before, though no one believed her.
-This is a bit of a weak spot in the narrative as no one seems to consider the importance of the lack of a plausible explanation as to why the mother would want to kill herself – it’s as if the fact that the murder method is so full-proof that w are led to assume that Decker in his arrogance hasn’t bothered to think it through.
+This is a bit of a weak spot in the narrative as no one seems to consider the importance of the lack of a plausible explanation as to why the mother would want to kill herself – it’s as if the fact that the murder method is so full-proof that we are led to assume that Decker in his arrogance hasn’t bothered to think it through.
 When Candy starts getting suspicious, the story switches tack and we refocus to see if she will manage to escape her stepfather’s murderous intentions.

 Peter Van Eyck is particularly good as Decker, the stepfather with ice in his veins and his villainy is so completely without compromise that he even commits that great cardinal sin of the cinema – he kills a dog!
 In this case he poisons Candy’s pet pooch Toto (played by ‘Flush’, who gets his own screen credit), who inconveniently finds Decker’s snorkel in his bedroom.
 The rest of the cast is somewhat mixed – Mandy Miller as Candy is a bit too old for the part and not especially charismatic though perfectly adequate, which pretty much sums up Betta St. John’s role as Jean, family friend-cum-child-minder.
 She is also there to suggest that she may be the reason why Decker killed his wife, but again we don’t delve into his motives to any great extent, which is a bit of a relief as it keeps the focus on the mechanics of the crime.
 The forces of law and order however are much better represented, with Robert Rietty in a nice cameo early as a policeman and Gregoire Aslan in great form as the inspector.